 But zero-day malware was designed to specifically get past those types of cybersecurity defenses, meaning other tools have to be used to protect your business network against them.

 So, what exactly is zero-day malware and how does it differ from other types of threats?
-We’ll go through what it means to be “zero-day” and what types of cybersecurity strategies you need to have in place to protect against them.
+We’ll go through what it means to be “zero-day” and what types of cybersecurity plan that will protect your company from Data Breaches.

 Why Something is Called a Zero-Day Attack